-Wouldn’t it be great if you could boil down into one simple goal everything you need to get your finances on the right track?
-Like what they call a swing thought in golf, what one thing should we keep in the front of our minds when it comes to money?
+What if you could boil down into one simple rule everything you need to learn how to improve your finances and get on the right track?
+It’s what they call a swing thought in golf.
+What one thing should we keep in the front of our minds when it comes to money?

 The possible list may seem daunting.
 From retirement to mortgages and credit cards to insurance, our financial lives have become increasingly complicated over the last 20 years.
 So how can we possibly boil everything down to just one idea?
 Let me explain.